As you get older do you ever feel that the real world kills your ambitions, hopes, and dreams?

 A monthly salary can kill your creativity, make you a zombie for eight hours a day, and leave you unfulfilled.

 I know so many people who are “stuck” because of their salary.
-They’ve created a life based around it and can’t leave unless they go somewhere with similar pay.
+They’ve created a life based on it and can’t leave unless they go somewhere with similar pay.

 I am not hating on people who have a job or work their ass off.
 A job or career provides money, insurance benefits and a lot of security.